nus-sys/neobft-artifact/README.md

 The results will be saved to `saved-hmac.csv`.
 The complete run takes minutes.
 If the evaluating is crashed or killed manually, it will resume in the next run.
-Just make sure to reload because running it again.
+Just make sure to reload before running it again.

 After running, in the first terminal enter `ctrl-\` to stop switchd.